mmmarchetti/AWSAppMLOpsTemplate/README.md

 Once deployed, you can access the application by navigating to the URL of your Elastic Beanstalk environment.

-This template is designed to help you get started quickly with Flask, Docker, AWS ECR, and Elastic Beanstalk.
+This template is designed to help you get started quickly with FAST API, Docker, AWS ECR, and Elastic Beanstalk.
 However, you may need to make modifications based on the specifics of your project.
 Happy coding!

 ### Project Structure
 ```
 project_name/
 |
-|__ app.py                              - Flask app python file
+|__ app.py                              - FAST API app python file
 |
 |__ data/
 |    |